 An audit is the collection and evaluation of evidence about the fairness of financial statements.
 By obtaining this evidence, the auditor general is able to provide a high level of assurance to Albertans about whether the financial statements prepared by management are fairly presented and free from material misstatements.
 An audit includes assessing where errors (misstatements) could occur in the financial statements, testing management’s internal control over financial information and performing additional audit procedures.

-We issued unqualified independent auditor’s reports on the financial statements for the year ended March 31, 2013 for those entities we audited.
-For a list of the entities we audit, please refer to our 2013 Performance Report, located on page 191 of this report.
+We issued unqualified independent auditor’s reports on the financial statements for those entities we audited.
+We included an Emphasis of Matter paragraph in the auditor’s report on the province’s consolidated financial statements to emphasize the disclosure of the constructed budget in the province’s consolidated financial statements; the audit report was unqualified with respect to that matter.
+For a list of the entities we audit, please refer to our 2014 Performance Report, located on page 244 of this report.

 The Government of Alberta prepares and reports performance measures to provide information that allows Albertans to assess the government’s overall performance, including performance relative towards goals in specific policy areas.